New Mexico sues US over proposed nuclear waste storage plans

 “The NRC’s mandate does not include policy setting or altering the public debate and emphatically cheerleading nuclear industry projects.
 Yet it is doing both to the detriment of New Mexico,” the complaint says.

-The commission did not immediate respond to questions about New Mexico’s complaint.
-However, it has maintained over the course of the licensing process that it has followed procedure and that public hearings have been held and an environmental review was done.
+The nuclear commission did not respond to questions about New Mexico’s complaint.
+However, it issued an order last year that denied appeals from several groups with arguments similar to the state’s.
+The commission has held public hearings during the licensing processand an environmental review was done.

+It informed Holtec last week that the final safety evaluation report would be delayed because the company provided inadequate answers in several technical areas, including soil settlement and an analysis of flooding and aircraft crash hazards.

 Holtec is seeking a 40-year license to build what it has described as a state-of-the-art complex near Carlsbad, which already is home to the federal government’s only underground repository for Cold War-era waste generated by decades of nuclear research and bomb-making.